Poll: If I were to write a sequel to "Dragon Keeper," would you be interested? Vote Now!

 Back to business!

 I have a bizzare obsession with anything (validity required) How To Train Your Dragon, and have enough documents on it to choke a horse.
 It's held its position of fame for a long time.
+I've come to the conclusion that it was a special gift from God to me.
+It's likely the reason I'm not drowning in depression and anxiety because of my chronic illnesses.

 I also love Harry Potter.
 I wear shirts, dress up, and laugh and cry.
 JK Rowling used to be my favorite author, but since the Casual Vacancy (starkly different from HP) Kristin Cashore (author of the Graceling Realms trilogy) has risen to the occasion.
 Look her up.